-The mission of Oakhill Correctional Institution (OCI) is to maintain the safe and secure custody of minimum security offenders in a responsive, supportive, equitable and quality environment.
-Offenders will be provided opportunities for positive cognitive and behavioral development and progress through proven, cultural-competent programming and treatment.
-Opportunities also will be provided through fair, consistent and objective staff decision-making and performance.
+The purpose of Oakhill Correctional Institution (OCI) is to maintain the safe and secure custody of minimum security offenders in a responsive, supportive, equitable and quality environment.
+The primary emphasis is to prepare offenders for release into the community by providing education, treatment programs, work release opportunities and pre-release programming.

 OCI was originally opened as the Wisconsin School for Girls in June 1941.
 It is listed as a historical site in the State Historical Society Register.
 OCI also operates the Security Unit at UW Hospitals and Clinics.
 This is a maximum security 10 bed in-patient unit, where inmates for all Wisconsin correctional facilities are sent for specialized medical care.